05-03-2012, 03:57 PM #1

 But I think it brings up a good question.
 Are you subject to being checked on by your company when not working whether your off duty, sick or have an legitimate emergency?
 Working a high end posiiton perhaps with a security clearance or related might justify it.
 But as a common guard I think the company needs to mind their own business.

-Should your company have the right to check on you, at home?My views, opinions and statements are my own.
+Thoughts?My views, opinions and statements are my own.
 They are not of my company, affiliates or coworkers.